SathyaBhat/sathyabh.at/content/weekly-notes-16-2024/index.md

 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "samson-q2u-2.jpg" "Samson Q2U Dynamic Microphone" "Weekly Notes" >}}
 {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "samson-q2u-3.jpg" "Samson Q2U Dynamic Microphone" "Weekly Notes" >}}

 * This week, a new game from the creators of Ori and the Blind Forest / Ori - The Will of the Wisps was launched in early access.
 Titled "No Rest for the Wicked" - with bold claims to reimagine the ARPG genre by combining a Souls-like experience with the ARPG experience.
-A few of the Diablo streamers were sponsored and playing it, I watched a bit of the gameplay, and doesn't look like it's something I'd be interested in - it's just too slow and punishing (something mentioned by several others) and is sitting on a "Mixed" rating right now on Steam.
+A few of the Diablo streamers were sponsored and playing it, I watched a bit of the gameplay, and doesn't look like it's something I'd be interested in - it's just too slow and punishing (something mentioned by several others), and is sitting on a "Mixed" rating right now on Steam.
 From my watching of the streams, the game looks gorgeous but the combat goes against the principles of ARPG, which should be fast, attacking action.

 * We had a fire alarm inspection in our apartment to check that the alarms were working.
 While the people were checking, I was talking to the inspectors and found out that in addition to the smoke detectors, the house also has a thermal sensor that triggers an alarm to the fire detector when the temperature near the roof reaches 55 degrees Celsius.
 I was amazed that such a sensor exists and I guess it makes sense, especially since the sensor is close to the dryer where it can get fairly hot and might be a fire risk.
 Anyway, that was a nice TIL moment.